Solar & Net Metering

 - Run an inspection and get final approval

 We will also inspect your facility and service entrance to ensure compliance to standards.
-Once approved, we’ll install your bi-directional meter and conduct the testing of the interconnection of your solar PV in our system.
+Once approved, we’ll install your bi-directional and REC* meter and conduct the testing of the interconnection of your solar PV in our system.